 3. Capacity issues

 Traditional approaches may not work for innovative solutions.
 Peak-season rises in demand are only one side of the coin.
 The illusion of “on-shelf availability” of online goods is the other.
 In the online retail business, there is no sense of the physical quantity of goods.
-One mistake in supply chain management may result in significant financial risks.
-To eliminate threats, you have to keep your management strategy up-to-date.
+One mistake in supply chain decisions may result in significant financial risks.
+To eliminate threats, you have to keep your business strategy up-to-date.

 The Importance of Supply Chain Management Software